GoJump is committed to environmental protection and social responsibility

 Our turbine-equipped airdrop aircraft consume less fuel per skydiver transported than those with piston engines.
 The development of electrically powered aircraft continues to make progress, but no aircraft suitable for skydiving operations is expected to become available in the coming years.
-That is why we offset the CO2 emissions of our drop-off flights through a voluntary levy, which is used to finance nature conservation and nature regeneration projects.
-Our certified partner for this is ClimatePartner.
+That's why we have previously compensated for the CO2 emissions of our drop-off flights with ClimatePartner and are now looking for a verifiably reputable alternative.

 Our goal over the medium term is to also make all other relevant processes in our company climate-neutral.

 We are a small company, but we strive to help disadvantaged people to the best of our ability.
 We refuse to actively advertise it (through videos etc.), but we conduct a number of free pro bono jumps every year.
 In addition, we generally do not charge people with physical limitations (e.g. paralysis) for the necessary extra effort (preliminary discussions, custom-fitting harnesses, etc.) involved in such jumps.